rancher/steve/pkg/sqlcache/Readme.md

 ### SQLite Driver
 There are multiple SQLite drivers that this package could have used.
 One of the most, if not the most, popular SQLite golang drivers is [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3).
-This driver is not being used because it requires enabling the cgo option when compiling and at the moment lasso's main consumer, rancher, does not compile with cgo.
+This driver is not being used because it requires enabling the cgo option when compiling and at the moment steve's main consumer, rancher, does not compile with cgo.
 We did not want the SQL informer to be the sole driver in switching to using cgo.
 Instead, modernc's driver which is in pure golang.
 Side-by-side comparisons can be found indicating the cgo version is, as expected, more performant.
 If in the future it is deemed worthwhile then the driver can be easily switched by replacing the empty import in `pkg/cache/sql/store` from `_ "modernc.org/sqlite"` to `_ "github.com/mattn/go-sqlite3"`.